 COVID-19 (short for Coronavirus Disease 2019) is the name of the disease caused by this novel coronavirus.
 The virus itself is called SARS-CoV-2 (Severe Acute Respiratory Syndrome Coronavirus 2).
 This coronavirus is different, but related to, the virus that caused the SARS epidemic.

 The main symptoms associated with COVID-19 are fever, shortness of breath, cough, fatigue, weakness, and exhaustion.
 For about 80% of people, symptoms are classified as mild — this includes anything less than, or up to, mild pneumonia.
-There have also been some reports of vomiting and diarrhea caused by COVID-19.

 If you are experiencing any of these symptoms, use the BC COVID-19 Self-Assessment Tool to help you determine whether you need medical attention.
 Read more about precautions you can take under the section "What to do if you are sick".